-If you are active in the financial world, you would know that there are many different investing products to choose from – so many that it becomes hard to know which products can take your portfolio to new highs and which ones will become your biggest regrets.
+If you are active in the financial world, you would know that there are many different investment products to choose from – so many that it becomes hard to know which products can take your portfolio to new highs and which ones will become your biggest regrets.
 Among these many products are derivatives.

 Derivatives have been coined to be the cause of the 2008 financial crisis.
 Though it earned a reputation for being risky, it can also be a portfolio superstar for experienced investors who know how to manage derivatives well and how to look for good derivative investments.